 You must be comfortable working and socialising with people of all ages from 18+

 The vaccinations required will depend on the individual medical history of the volunteer.
 We recommend that you consult your GP regarding your own immunisation needs.
 In conjunction with this, we would recommend that you check Fit for Travel’s website.
-Note that malaria and yellow fever is an issue here and the entire coast of Tanzania is a high-risk area.
+Note that malaria is an issue here and the entire coast of Tanzania is a high-risk area.
+Although the yellow fever vaccine is no longer required, it is likely you will be asked to have one on arrival anyway, so we advise volunteers to arrange this at home and bring the certification along with you.
+A basic medical questionnaire will be provided that must be completed before joining the project.

 When Is The Best Time To Volunteer?